You are currently viewing Budgeting Apps to Simplify Your Life

 Empower (formerly Personal Capital)

 You can use the basic version on your Android or iOS device completely free.
-More than two million people use this app to understand their financial habits, analyze the fees associated with their retirement plans, and get personalized suggestions for allocating their assets.
+Millions of people use this app to understand their financial habits, analyze the fees associated with their retirement plans, and get personalized suggestions for allocating their assets.
 Try it here.

 Acorns